Wild is Wild

 Village officials have the authority to revisit this issue and enforce existing standards.
 This is a matter of leadership and enforcement.

-No. Residents can still adopt small animals from shelters and licensed rescues.
-This is about preventing harm caused by unregulated, profit-driven retail sales.
+No. You can still adopt small animals from shelters and licensed rescues.
+The law targets the commercial sale of wildlife, protecting wild animals from confinement, and ensuring they thrive in appropriate environments where they can roam safely and naturally-- with space, freedom, and proper care.
+This is also about preventing animal, public, and ecosystem harm caused by unregulated, profit-driven retail sales.

 Why focus on animals when people are suffering?